binary-translation/arancini-exploration/README.md

 ```

 Also note that the implementation is missing relocations that are needed for C++ `new` and `delete`.
 Hence you are limited to C programs.

+## Docker image

+Parts of this setup have been pre-run as part of a Docker image.
+The image is available here: https://hub.docker.com/r/rmrssebastian/arancini-system-aarch64